jonssonjohan/jonssonjohan/README.md

 ## Hello, Welcome 👋

 Im a industrial PhD at Umeå University.
 I do some hobby project and different scripts for research project.
-Im self taught and learning new things as i go, so feel free to come with idés for improvements.
+Im self taught and learning new things as i go.
+So feel free to come with idés for improvements or collaborations.

 - 🔭 I’m currently working on a image analysis script
 - 🌱 I’m currently learning communication between hardware, image analysis, path management

+📸: Profile picture made by Emmeline Kjellgren
 <!--
 **jonssonjohan/jonssonjohan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.